Gangabal Lake Trek 2026: Best Time, Itinerary, Package Info

 Gangabal Lake Trek Cross Some Famous Destinations in Kashmir.

-Gangabal Lake Trek starts from Srinagar and crosses Sonamarg, Nichinai, Krishansar and Dubta Pani and then one can finally reach this rich Lake.
+Gangabal Lake Trek begins from Srinagar and takes you through the scenic regions of Sonamarg, Nichinai, Krishansar, and Dubta Pani before finally reaching the pristine Gangabal Lake.

 Key Points of Gangabal Lake Trek